Replacing Window Glass | Repair | How To

 Replacing broken window glass yourself involves numerous steps and each step should be done carefully and precisely.
-DoItYourself.com outlines nine steps to replacing window glass yourself:
+Here are the steps to replacing window glass yourself:

-Not all windows are created equal, meaning some can be harder to replace on your own than others.
-By calling on glass repair experts—like the specialists at Glass Doctor® —you are ensuring that your window glass will be long-lasting, secure and up to industry standards.
+Some windows can be harder to replace on your own than others.
+By calling glass repair experts—like the specialists at Glass Doctor® —you are ensuring that your window glass will be long-lasting, secure and up to industry standards.

 Glass Doctor specialists are qualified to cut and handle all sizes and types of glass, and many of our specialists are certified experts by the National Glass Association.

 We pride ourselves on offering exemplary customer service and offer emergency glass repair and replacement services, as well as double pane window repair, specialty glass repair, and home window upgrades.